What is a conceptual framework? Definition, theory and example

 What do you think?
 Are you using a conceptual framework in research or problem solving?
 Can you apply the conceptual model in today’s modern business companies?
 Do you recognize the practical explanation or do you have more suggestions?
 What are your success factors for problem analysis and researching?

 Share your experience and knowledge in the comments box below.

 - Gartner, W. B. (1985).
 A conceptual framework for describing the phenomenon of new venture creation.
 Academy of management review, 10(4), 696-706.

 - Seuring, S., & Müller, M. (2008).
 From a literature review to a conceptual framework for sustainable supply chain management.
 Journal of cleaner production, 16(15), 1699-1710.

 How to cite this article:

 Mulder, P. (2017).
-Conceptual Framework.
-Retrieved [insert date] from ToolsHero: https://www.toolshero.com/problem-solving/conceptual-framework/
+What is a conceptual framework?
+Definition, theory and example.
+Retrieved [insert date] from Toolshero: https://www.toolshero.com/problem-solving/conceptual-framework/

 Add a link to this page on your website:

 <a href=”https://www.toolshero.com/problem-solving/conceptual-framework/”>Toolshero: What is a conceptual framework?
 Definition, theory and example</a>